-The Mussar Institute program formally introduces children to these ideas and practices using Mussar teachings to guide them as they learn and grow.
+Mussar for Children formally introduces children to these ideas and practices using Mussar teachings to guide them as they learn and grow.

 Most importantly, we need to practice the Jewish values that are taught so beautifully in Mussar texts, so that children will learn to incorporate them into their own lives.
 Do you wonder when to begin teaching these values to your children?
 How young is too young?
 The answer is, they are never too young!

 Children learn other values as they grow, but we don’t want to leave their education to chance.
-This is why the Mussar for Children Curriculum was created and is now available to early childhood educators.
+This is why the Mussar for Children: Jewish Values for Everyday Living curriculum was created and is now available.
 This program integrates a Jewish value into the classroom using school activities, family activities, stories, directed discussions, and more.
 The curriculum is written to be easily incorporated into individual school programs, pairing middot with Jewish holidays and festivals.
-This program has been classroom tested at Temple Adat Elohim in Thousand Oaks, California since 2010 and has recently been piloted in six schools across the nation.
-Enthusiastic reviews have resulted in growing numbers adopting this program.
-As a result Jewish Values for Everyday Living: Mussar for Children continues to joyfully touch thousands of children from around the country every year.
+This program has been classroom tested at Temple Adat Elohim in Thousand Oaks, California since 2010 and was recently piloted in six schools across the nation.
+Enthusiastic reviews have caused the spread of this curriculum to new schools and temples.
+As a result Mussar for Children: Jewish Values for Everyday Living continues to joyfully touch thousands of children from around the country every year.
+Jewish values for children

 All materials and content are copyrighted.